Minimal free resolutions of monomial ideals and of toric rings are supported on posets: Bases with minimal support

 \begin{remark}\mlabel{R:RigidUniqueBasis} The case where there is (up to associates) only one homogeneous basis (and hence no choices arise) is naturally of interest.
-Recall that a monomial ideal is \emph{rigid}, see e.g. \cite{CM,CM2}, if the following two conditions on its $\mathbb{Z}^m$-graded Betti numbers hold: \begin{itemize} \item[(R1)] $\beta_{i,\alpha}$ is either 1 or 0 for all $i$ and all $\alpha\in\mathbb{Z}^m$; and
+Recall that a monomial ideal is \emph{rigid}, see e.g. \cite{ClMa}, if the following two conditions on its $\mathbb{Z}^m$-graded Betti numbers hold: \begin{itemize} \item[(R1)] $\beta_{i,\alpha}$ is either 1 or 0 for all $i$ and all $\alpha\in\mathbb{Z}^m$; and

-\item[(R2)] If $\beta_{i,\alpha} = 1$ and $\beta_{i,\alpha'} = 1$ then $\alpha$ and $\alpha'$ are incomparable in $\mathbb Z^m$. \end{itemize} By \cite[Proposition~1.5]{CM} the minimal resolution of a monomial ideal has a unique up to associates $\mathbb{Z}^m$-graded basis if and only if the ideal is rigid.
-In particular, the unique $\mathbb{Z}^m$-graded basis in the minimal resolution of a rigid ideal is necessarily a basis with minimal support. \end{remark}
+\item[(R2)] If $\beta_{i,\alpha} = 1$ and $\beta_{i,\alpha'} = 1$ then $\alpha$ and $\alpha'$ are incomparable in $\mathbb Z^m$. \end{itemize} By \cite[Proposition~1.5]{ClMa} a minimal resolution of a monomial ideal has a unique up to associates $\mathbb{Z}^m$-graded basis if and only if the ideal is rigid.
+In particular, the unique $\mathbb{Z}^m$-graded basis in a minimal resolution of a rigid ideal is necessarily a basis with minimal support. \end{remark}

+\begin{example}\mlabel{E:PPRes} Let $S=\Bbbk[x_1,\ldots,x_6]$ with $\Bbbk$ a field of characteristic 2, and consider the triangulation $\nabla$ of the projective plane (see Bruns and Herzog \cite[p.
+236]{BrHe}) with Stanley-Reisner ideal {